 For context, every single person in Australia who is NOT indigenous provides independent advice to Parliament and Government all the time.
 Think Tanks, corporate lobbyists, esteemed academics, captains of industry both local and global, unions, sports people, ex-MP’s, ministers of religion even celebrities.

 The Indigenous Voice to Parliament as proposed in its first drafting is a leveller in its simplicity.
 No need for me to discuss models because it’s the principle, stupid.
 Let’s accept the generous offer to establish the Voice.
 Then let’s listen to it and the truth telling to follow.
 May the Statement lead to a Voice, to Truth then to Treaty and to the co-existence of two sovereignties.
 The one that existed for 60,000 years and the one that existed for 235.
-The latter sovereignty, as I’ve illustrated is technically based on sailors in wigs prancing around the globe in boats and stealing shit for mad old men in wigs who live in big castles – all them cousins.
+The latter sovereignty, as I’ve illustrated is technically based on sailors in lice-infested wigs prancing around the globe in boats and stealing shit for mad old men in perfumed wigs who lived in big castles – all them simply a pack of inbred cousins – the families who ruled European nation-states as empires.

 The former sovereignty is ancient.
-It is from-and-of-the-soil, it is predicated on prior discovery and occupation, solid rock, sacred ground.
+It is from-and-of-the-soil and waters, it is predicated on prior discovery and occupation, solid rock, sacred ground.
 Not conquest and theft.
 Nothing in the Voice proposal risks the ceding of this sovereignty.
+To the Blak Sovereignty Movement: you can still mount your case for a separate sovereignty within the construct of the Voice to Parliament.
+However, friends, you can’t have a treaty without a treaty partner.

 The Voice to Parliament is a means to an end.
-A meaningful treaty encompassing the entire federation.
 The Voice is a proposed first step of how to get there in a manner that prevents future governments kyboshing the march to treaty.
 When that ultimately happens, love, logic and equity win.
 Injustice loses.
 It will mean we chose to walk with them.

 ————–